OXID-eSales/oxideshop-user-documentation/releases/releases-2024/oxid-eshop-633.rst

 Improvements and adjustments
 ----------------------------

-View the changes to the compilation in the following metapackage: `<https://github.com/OXID-eSales/oxideshop_metapackage_ce/compare/v6.3.1...v6.3.2>`_.
+View the changes to the compilation in the following metapackage: `<https://github.com/OXID-eSales/oxideshop_metapackage_ce/compare/v6.3.2...v6.3.3>`_.

 The following component has been updated:

 * OXID eShop CE (update from 6.9.0 to 6.9.1) `Changelog 6.9.1 <https://github.com/OXID-eSales/oxideshop_ce/blob/v6.9.1/CHANGELOG.md>`_

+.. todo: #HR: klären

 Changes from the previous version of the OXID eShop component can be viewed in the Community Edition repository on GitHub: `<https://github.com/OXID-eSales/oxideshop_ce/compare/v6.9.0...v6.9.1>`_.
 |br|